jc-gh25/home-agent-lab/README.md

 ## Status

 Active independent research project.
-I am preparing source-linked field reports from selected runs for [Substack](https://edwinmassey.substack.com/).
+I am preparing source-linked field reports from selected runs for reports on [Substack](https://edwinmassey.substack.com/).
 The code, methods, and selected raw logs are published so that readers can distinguish what a run shows from what I infer from it.

 ## Notes for readers